-A "Preparation Ride" is still a ride and the safety precautions you take on any ride should be taken on your preparation rides.
-The following are some guidelines you should follow when riding as a group or with a buddy.
+A "Preparation Hike" is still a hike and the safety precautions you take on any hike should be taken on your preparation hikes.
+The following are some guidelines you should follow when hiking as a group or with a buddy.

-Carry the 10 essentials.
-This helps not only with safety but will also simulate some of the weight you will be carrying in your bike bags while riding on the Trek.

-- Follow the BSA Bike Safety Guidelines found here, http://www.scouting.org/Home/OutdoorProgram/Safety/bikesafety.aspx - Make sure parents and other leaders not on the ride know your route, estimated departure and return times and let them know when you have returned. - Check the weather forecast and make sure you are prepared for any possible rain, snow, wind, heat and cold. - For organized group rides, two deep leadership must be maintained just like any other Scouting event. - Make sure to utilize the buddy system.
-As discussed above, sometimes participants may have to do some rides other than organized group rides. - If you have a cell phone carry it for emergency communication.
+- Carry the 10 essentials.
+This helps not only with safety but will also simulate the weight you will be carrying in your day pack while hiking on The Summit, roughly 10 to 15 pounds.
+See below for the list of the 10 essentials. - Make sure parents and other leaders not on the hike know your hiking route, estimated departure and return times and let them know when you have returned. - Check the weather forecast and make sure you are prepared for any possible rain, snow, wind, heat and cold. - For organized group hikes, two deep leadership must be maintained just like any other Scouting event. - Make sure to utilize the buddy system.
+As discussed above, sometimes participants may have to do some hikes other than organized group hikes. - If you have a cell phone carry it for emergency communication.

-The 10 Essentials
+The 10 Essentials of Hiking

-While on preparation rides, it is a good idea to carry items you will need throughout the day.
-A guide for what you will be carrying is the "10 Essentials for Hiking" which are also just as applicable to riding.
+While at The Summit participants will be carrying a day pack for the items they will need throughout the day.
+A good guide for what you will be carrying is the "10 Essentials for Hiking."

 - 1) Navigation Materials- Map and Compass are essential to knowing and finding your way.
 GPS can be a great and useful tool, but you should also have the basic map and compass in case technology fails. - 2) Water- Staying hydrated is key.
-If hiking in a wilderness area water treatment or filtration should be brought as well. - 3) Food- Make sure to bring enough food appropriate for the planned length of your hike. - 4) Sun Protection- Sunscreen, hats and sunglasses are all great tools to protect you from the sun's rays. - 5) Appropriate Clothing- Depending on the time of year, make sure to have clothing and weather protection for the conditions you may encounter.
-This could include rain gear, fleece sweater, a winter jacket etc. - 6) Fire Starter- Matches and or lighter. - 7) First Aid Kit - 8) Illumination- Flash light or head lamp. - 9) Repair and Tool Kits- Make sure to bring supplies to fix common problems with any items you may have.
-A mountain bike specific multi-tool style is an efficient way to bring a lot of tools, plus extra tubes and tire changing supplies are a must. - 10) Emergency Shelter A tent, tarp or space blanket for emergency shelter.
+If hiking in a wilderness area water treatment or filtration should be brought as well.
+(At The Summit there is potable water at all activity areas.) - 3) Food- Make sure to bring enough food appropriate for the planned length of your hike. - 4) Sun Protection- Sunscreen, hats and sunglasses are all great tools to protect you from the sun's rays. - 5) Appropriate Clothing- Depending on the time of year, make sure to have clothing and weather protection for the conditions you may encounter.
+This could include rain gear, fleece sweater, a winter jacket etc. - 6) Fire Starter- Matches and or lighter. - 7) First Aid Kit - 8) Illumination- Flash light or head lamp.

+- 9) Repair and Tool Kits- Make sure to bring supplies to fix common problems with any items you may have.
+A multi-tool style pocket knife is an efficient way to bring a lot of tools. - 10) Emergency Shelter- A tent, tarp or space blanket for emergency shelter.